yukoba/nd4j/getstarted.md

 # <a id="canova">Canova</a>

-Now follow the same process to install [Canova](http://search.maven.org/#search%7Cga%7C1%7Ccanova-parent) using Maven.
+### What it is

 [Canova](https://github.com/deeplearning4j/Canova) is a general vectorization lib for machine-learning tools.

+### Why you need Canova

+Canova makes your life easier by vectorizing raw data into usable vector formats like svmLight, libsvm and ARFF.

+### Is Canova already installed?

+Probably not.
+It's brand new.

+### Installing Canova

+Take the same steps to install [Canova](http://search.maven.org/#search%7Cga%7C1%7Ccanova-parent) using Maven that you followed for ND4J.

 # <a id="github">GitHub</a>